Expedition of Tabuk: At Tabuk

 Upon arrival, Muhammad spent twenty days at Tabuk, scouting the area, making alliances with local Christian and Arab tribes, including the rulers of Aylah (modern Aqaba), Jarba, and Adhruh, who agreed to pay jizya in return for protection.
 With no sign of the Byzantine army, he decided to return to Medina.
-There is no evidence that a Byzantine army was deployed in the region at the time, leading some scholars to conclude that the threat was either misperceived or that the Byzantines withdrew upon learning of Muhammad’s advance.
+There is no evidence that a Byzantine army was deployed in the region at the time, leading some scholars to conclude that the threat was either misperceived or that the Byzantines withdrew upon learning of Muhammad's advance.
 Though Muhammad did not encounter a Byzantine army at Tabuk, according to the Oxford Encyclopedia of the Islamic World, "this show of force demonstrated his intention to challenge the Byzantines for control of the northern part of the caravan route from Mecca to Syria".

 Return to Medina

 The expedition ended without combat, but it had lasting consequences.
 On returning to Medina, Muhammad was welcomed by those who had remained behind.
-The expedition solidified Muhammad’s leadership and discouraged future Byzantine involvement in Arabia.

 Moreover, it exposed the hypocrisy of certain individuals who had refused to participate.
 The Qur’an censures them in several verses, particularly in Surat at-Tawbah, where they are referred to as the "hypocrites" (munāfiqūn).